BeauNouvelle/SwiftyGuitarChords/README.md

 let chordPosition = Chords.guitar.matching(key: .c).matching(suffix: .major).first!
 let frame = CGRect(x: 0, y: 0, width: 100, height: 150) // I find these sizes to be good.
 let layer = chordPosition.shapeLayer(rect: frame)
-imageView.image = layer.image() // might be exepensive.
+imageView.image = layer.image() // might be expensive.
 Use Layers when possible while drawing to a view.
-Images are better if you plan to reuse or store them somewhere.
+Images are better if you plan to send them outside the app.
 ```

 ### Arguments